 The golden rule in China is to research your partners meticulously before doing anything else.

-You want to ensure your distributor is legitimate and is able to fulfil your requirements in terms of, for example, after-sales and technical service.
+You want to ensure your distributor is legitimate and is able to fulfill your requirements in terms of, for example, after-sales and technical service.

 Only once you have verified the legitimacy of your distributors you can get down to signing contracts.
 Without taking the necessary precautions, you are putting yourself at risk of finding a distributor that doesn’t fit with your company, or, even worse, finding an untrustworthy partner.